 At the end of Year 9, our students select personalised pathways to support them on their learning journey.
 Students have the option to select an EBacc pathway or a blend of academic and vocational subjects.
-The intended curriculum offer for 2023 is:
+The intended curriculum offer for 2024 is:

-Core Foundation Options

-English Language PE Academic

-English Literature Personal Development GCSE History

-Mathematics Time. (including Religious GCSE Geography

-Combined Science: Studies, Citizenship and GCSE French

-Trilogy RSE) GCSE Art

-GCSE Computer Science (New for 2023)

-GCSE Business (New in 2022)

-GCSE Music (New in 2022)

-GCSE Design Technology: Textiles (New for 2023)

-GCSE Design Technology: Product Design (New for 2023)

-Vocational

-BTEC Tech Award in Digital Information Technology

-BTEC Tech Award in Sport, Activity and Fitness

-BTEC Tech Award in Performing Arts

-BTEC Tech Award in Health and Social Care

-WJEC Level 1/2 Vocational Award in Hospitality and Catering

-(Technical Award) (New in 2022)
+Core Foundation Options English Language English Literature Mathematics Combined Science: Trilogy Personal Development Time. (including Religious Studies, Citizenship and RSE) Academic GCSE History GCSE Geography GCSE French GCSE Art GCSE Computer Science (New in 2023) GCSE Business (New in 2022) GCSE Music (New in 2022) GCSE Design Technology: Textiles (New in 2023) GCSE Design Technology: Product Design (New in 2023) GCSE Design Technology: Product Design (New in 2023) GCSE Separate Sciences: Biology, Chemistry & Physics (New in 2024) Vocational BTEC Tech Award in Digital Information Technology BTEC Tech Award in Sport, Activity and Fitness BTEC Tech Award in Performing Arts BTEC Tech Award in Health and Social Care WJEC Level 1/2 Vocational Award in Hospitality and Catering (Technical Award) (New in 2022)